onsi/ginkgo/docs/NEW_INDEX.md

 Specifically, Pivotal was one of the lead contributors to Cloud Foundry.
 A sprawling distributed system, originally written in Ruby, that was slowly migrating towards the emerging distributed systems language of choice: Go.
 At the time (and, arguably, to this day) the landscape of Go's testing infrastructure was somewhat anemic.
 For engineers coming from the rich ecosystems of testing frameworks such as [Jasmine](https://jasmine.github.io), [rspec](https://rspec.info), and [Cedar](https://github.com/cedarbdd/cedar) there was a need for a comprehensive testing framework with a mature set of matchers in Go.

 The need was twofold: organizational and technical.
-As a growing organization Pivotal needed a shared testing framework to be used across its many teams writing Go.
+As a growing organization Pivotal woudl benefit from a shared testing framework to be used across its many teams writing Go.
 Engineers jumping from one team to another needed to be able to hit the ground running; we needed fewer testing bikesheds and more shared testing patterns.
 And our test-driven development culture put a premium on tests as first-class citizens: they needed to be easy to write, easy to read, and easy to maintain.

 Moreover, the _nature_ of the code being built - complex distributed systems - required a testing framework that could provide for the needs unique to unit-testing and integration-testing such a system.
 We needed to make testing [asynchronous behavior](https://onsi.github.io/gomega/#making-asynchronous-assertions) ubiqutous and straightforward.
 We needed to have [parallelizable integration tests](#parallelism) to ensure our test run-times didn't get out of control.
-We needed a test framework that helped us [suss out](#spec-permutation) flaky tests and fix them.
+We needed a test framework that helped us [suss out](#spec-randomization) flaky tests and fix them.

 This was the context that led to Ginkgo.
 Over the years the Go testing ecosystem has grown and evolved - sometimes [bringing](https://go.dev/blog/subtests) it [closer](https://golang.org/doc/go1.17#testing) to Ginkgo.
 Throughout, the community's reactions to Ginkgo have been... interesting.
 Some enjoy the expressive framework and rich set of matchers - for many the DSL is familiar and the `ginkgo` CLI is productive.
-Others have found the DSL off-putting, arguing that Ginkgo is not "the Go way."
+Others have found the DSL off-putting, arguing that Ginkgo is not "the Go way" and that Go developers should eschew third party libraries in general.
 That's OK; the world is plenty large enough for options to abound :)

 Happy Testing!